sysrpl/Codebot.Setup/README.md

 2. Extract the files to C:\Development\Base\bintools
 3. Add C:\Development\Base\bintools to your path

-In terminal type:
+On all platforms you should now bew able to type into the terminal:
 ```
 svn help
 ```
-You should see a help listing for the subversion program.
+And see a help listing for the subversion program.

 ## Setting up a trunk version of Free Pascal